iTzJulians/Portfolio/projects/littleJack.md

 ## 🎮 About the project

-**Little Jack** is a short 2D suspense game where you play as a child fleeing from a terrifying monster that only emerges in the darkness.
-As you run, staying in the light becomes your only way to survive.
-The gameplay combines auto-running mechanics with reactive platforming and light-based puzzle elements to create tension and urgency.
+**Little Jack** is a boss rush-style Soulslike game developed in Unity, featuring precise combat mechanics and a high-difficulty curve.
+Players control a mouse character trapped inside a washing machine, navigating a compact yet intense arena to defeat a powerful rubber duck boss.
+The game emphasizes animation timing, hitbox accuracy, and enemy pattern recognition.

-This game was made for the UNGames 4D4H jam, for 4 days and 4 hours, my fellow artist and audio composer partner and I delved into planning and developing this exciting video game that was awarded as the game with the best sound design and the best game of the jam!
+This game was made for the Boss rush jam 2025, for 1 month.

 - **Genre:** 3D, Boss rushh, Soulslike.
 - **Tools:** Unity, C#.